magma/magma/docs/readmes/proposals/p017_mme_migrate_to_c++.md

 ### State Serialization
 The serialization performance of protobuf is insufficient, so a serialization library that allows better performance must be selected.

-The bad performances are on the global serialization process (translation, memory allocation, copy).
+The bad performance is due to the global serialization process (translation, memory allocation, copy).

 The replacement libraries considered are "cap'n proto" and "Flat buffers”, they support C/C++ standart API, binary output format and do not need memory copy (zero copy).